Ethical Considerations for Human Subject Research

 Institutional review boards (IRBs) are federally mandated to review research involving human subjects, ensuring proposed protocols meet ethical guidelines before enrollment.
 IRBs emerged as a means to prevent unethical behavior and adverse risks to participants and to ensure the protection of the welfare of individuals participating in research.

-Before the establishment of IRBs there was no formal oversight of the ethical conduct of research with regard to human subjects, which could unwary expose participants to physical and psychological risks.
-Also, vulnerable groups and economically or educationally disadvantaged groups could be targeted and keen to exploitation.
+Before the establishment of IRBs there was no formal oversight of the ethical conduct of research with regard to human subjects, which could expose unwary participants to physical and psychological risks.
+Also, vulnerable groups and economically or educationally disadvantaged groups could be targeted for exploitation.
 Some infamous examples were the Milgram’s Obedience/Authority study (1961), the Stanford Prison Experiment (1971) and the Tuskegee syphilis study (1931 to 1972).
 The common thread in these studies was a blatant disregard for the ethical principles of respect for persons, beneficence, and justice in human subjects research.
 Participants were exploited, deceived, and subjected to significant harm, all in the name of research.

 These egregious violations of research ethics led to the development of key guidelines and regulations, such as the Belmont Report and the Common Rule (last updated in 2018), to protect human research participants.